The US immigrant visas have various categories within them. One of them is the Immediate Relative Immigrant Visas (IR visas).

-The U.S has certain medical and vaccination requirements which its citizens and immigrants must fulfill.
-Anyone who wants to immigrate to the U.S must get the necessary medical check-ups and vaccines.
+The US has certain medical and vaccination requirements which its citizens and immigrants must fulfill.
+Anyone who wants to immigrate to the US must get the necessary medical check-ups and vaccines.
 The NVC package which the applicant received after the approval of the petition will specify what medical procedures the applicant must complete and the vaccines they need to get.
-The documents and the check-ups must be completed by a licensed doctor who will sign them.
+Only a licensed doctor who will sign them can complete the documents and the check-ups.
 These documents will be attached to your supporting file which you will then send to the NVC.

 Compile documents file

-Besides the application form, you must also attach various supporting documents to give NVC a better reason as to why you should be allowed to immigrate to the U.S with an IR-2 visa.
-The supporting documents must be sent to the NVC and the file must contain the following:
+Besides the application form, you must also attach various supporting documents to give NVC a better reason as to why you should be allowed to immigrate to the US with an IR2 visa.

 - Form DS-260 confirmation page